 As it always happens, summer has passed too quickly and school is back in session.
 Thus, 56 million children across the United States will be traveling to and from school each day.
 The daily school routine is hectic for parents which means the roads will be even busier with drivers that could be distracted with other things other than paying attention to the road.
 Regardless, they are hauling the most precious cargo of all.
 In addition, millions of children walk and ride their bikes to school each day.
 With all of this commotion, it is more important than ever truck that drivers are more careful than ever.

 It is true that most drivers do not drive in residential areas but it is also true that most schools and school buses are not located within neighborhoods.
 That’s why it’s a good idea to remember some basic rules of the road while traveling in and around school zones and school buses.
 These rules are highlighted below.
+Also, some schools may decide to make use of pedestrian safety barriers during covid to ensure that the roads and sidewalk around the school are protected and which will also help students enter the school through the proper entrances, in accordance with covid advice.

 It is important to note that there were 264 school-age children killed in school-transportation-related crashes between 2008 and 2017.
 Approximately 200 of these children were killed walking or biking, waiting for the bus or riding in another vehicle.